richardtaylordawson/coin/README.md

 # Coin
 > iPhone app created to help someone track and manage their bills.
 Written in Objective-C and uses Heroku and Parse Serve for the backend.

+## Things I Learned
+This was my final project for my mobile development class at Weber State University.
+So far into the project I have learned a lot about the entire full stack of an iOS application from authenticating a user to storing entities in the database.
+I hope to continue this project one day and deploy on the Apple App Store.

 ## Credits
 Several projects aided in inspiring this project.
 Notably they are: